Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 3. Include the library of your choicce in your .js rule file using the load() command.
 For e.g.:
 ```
 var OPENHAB_CONF = Java.type("java.lang.System").getenv("OPENHAB_CONF");
-load(OPENHAB_CONF+'/automation/lib/javascript/community/logger.js');
+load(OPENHAB_CONF+'/automation/lib/javascript/community/log.js');
 ```
 4. You find detail usage instructions for each library below.

-## logger.js
+## log.js
-logger.js tries to add useful information to your log message, like the logger name as well as the file, the line and the function, in which the message was triggered.
+log.js tries to add useful information to your log message, like the logger name as well as the file, the line and the function, in which the message was triggered.
 Additionally, it can send these log messages to your smartphone or tablet.

 ### Simplest usage
-logger.js tries to figure out a sensible default configuration, so you do not need to provide any parameters when initializing it.
+log.js tries to figure out a sensible default configuration, so you do not need to provide any parameters when initializing it.
-By default, logger.js will log to openhab.log and not send any push notifications.
+By default, log.js will log to openhab.log and not send any push notifications.
 ```
 var log = Logger();
-log.error(Error("My error message"));
+log.error("My error message");
-log.warn(Error("My warn message"));
+log.warn("My warn message");
-log.info(Error("My info message"));
+log.info("My info message");
-log.debug(Error("My debug message"));
+log.debug("My debug message");
-log.trace(Error("My trace message"));
+log.trace("My trace message");
 ```
-The message always has to be provided as an Error object, as this gives us some additional information about where the message was triggered.

 The resulting log entries look like this:
 ```
-14:44:34.458 [TRACE] [jsr223.javascript                    ] - |[<eval>: file:/C:/WORKSP~1/Projects/openHAB/openhab/conf/automation/lib/javascript/community/Martin-Stangl/timer.js, line 39, function example] My trace message|
+*** TODO - ALREADY UPDATED UNTIL HERE
+2020-04-10 00:40:40.450 [DEBUG] [script.jsr223.javascript.gardenLightRules] - My debug message             [at source <eval>, line 84, function example]
 ```

 Tipp: As the Logger also outputs the function name, it is helpful to not use anonymous functions.
 So for e.g. use `function example ()` instead of `function ()`, which defines a function called example.